dahai0013/subtitle2tranlatedwordslist/README.md

 2- download the git project

-3- change  where the subtitles are: cd  C:\Users\<windows_username>\Documents\GitHub\subtitle2tranlatedwordslist
+3- change  directory where the subtitles are: cd  C:\Users\<windows_username>\Documents\GitHub\subtitle2tranlatedwordslist

 4- run the scipt ( from the subtitle directory )